Subspecies (film series): Production

 In 1991, Subspecies became the first American film to be filmed in Bucharest, Romania.
 Director Ted Nicolaou was initially apprehensive about shooting on location in Romania, but during a four-day location scout he came to love the location thanks to the free rein he had over the ancient ruins and woodland area.
 Other Transylvanian areas would be used for all Subspecies films, with specific location shootings at Hunedoara, Brașov, and Sinaia.
 Although, the remnants of communism left in the country, along with cultural differences and the general problems that accompany film productions lent to a difficult experience for the crew while shooting the first Subspecies film.

 The subspecies creatures, which were created from Radu's blood, originally began as local Romanian men in rubber suits.
 The men were filmed on over-scaled sets to simulate the miniature size of the creatures.
 The performances of the Romanian men, along with the design of the rubber suits, caused director Ted Nicolaou to rethink his approach.
 Nicolaou brought in animator David W. Allen to assist him in creating "more magical" looking subspecies creatures.
 Allen went through all of the film footage that contained the Romanian extras in their rubber suits with the film's editor in order to find usable footage before and after the men enter the scene.
 Allen would use the isolated footage to develop a new background for the animated creatures he would later create.
 Allen created two puppet types, displayed in front of a bluescreen: a stop-motion puppet and a rod puppet.
-Each of the puppet types were composed of foam rubber, and held similar skeletal systems.
-Some differences between the two types include tension filled joints for the stop-motion puppet, while the rod puppet was looser.
+Each of the puppet types was composed of foam rubber, and held similar skeletal systems.
+Some differences between the two types include tension-filled joints for the stop-motion puppet, while the rod puppet was looser.
 The flexibility of the rod-puppet allowed for faster movements, which were needed occasionally for real-time filming.